Post by Gerd StolpmannPost by Jon HarropIncidentally, Xavier made a statement based upon what appears to me to be

 for the models they use, and simply take a platform from industry.)

-would be vastly faster if these problems are addressed.
-To take them point by
+uptake would be vastly faster if these problems are addressed.
+To take

 .
 GUIs are incredibly important (LablGTK is the world's favorite OCaml